HarveyLab/mouseVR/README.md

 # Headfixation

-Head-fixation is independent of VR, but here are some designs for headplates and headplate holders developed in the Harvey lab for our experiments.
+Head-fixation harware is somewhat is independent of the VR setup, but here are some designs for headplates and headplate holders developed in the Harvey lab for our experiments.

-Design files are in:
+Design files are in: https://github.com/HarveyLab/mouseVR/tree/master/Hardware/HeadplatesAndHolders

 ## Headplates